cosmicjs/notetoself/article.md

 Today I'm going to show you how  to build a simple note taking app that can be used inside of your command line.
-We're going to use CosmicJS which allows us to view these notes from anywhere on any device.
+We're going to use [Cosmic JS](https://cosmicjs.com/) which allows us to view these notes from anywhere on any device.

 # Setup